fallais/hermes/README.md

 **GoBirthday** is a tool written in **Go** that reminds you all birthdays that you need to wish !

+## Why ?

+You do not have a Facebook account ?
+You do not have a smartphone ?
+Then you do not wish any birthday except your parents, do you ?
+This software is for you.

 ## Usage

 ### As a software